orizens/orizens.com/src/pages/blog/2016-03-25-environment-configuration-with-angular-js-es2015-es6-browserify.md

 ## <!--more-->Why Environment Variables / Configuration Is Good

 There are many times where we need to have one place where several variables are defined, and upon its values, the app can perform operations - let it be actions, display components and more.
 Usually these are called environment variables.
-In nodejs platform, these can be access via the &#8220;**process.env.NAME\_OF\_VARIABLE**&#8220;.
+In nodejs platform, these can be access via the "**process.env.NAME\_OF\_VARIABLE**".

 In example, the most common usage of different values are referring to the environments: production and development.
 It is a common practice to prefer different settings in apps in these environments.